ember-cli/ember-cli.github.io/_posts/2013-04-09-asset-compilation.md

 The modified `package.json` should be checked into source control.
 CoffeeScript can be used in your app's source and in tests, just use the `.coffee` extension on any file.

-The ES6 module transpiler does not directly support CoffeeScript, but using them together is simple.
-Use the `` ` `` character to escape out to JavaScript from your `.coffee` files, and use the ES6 syntax there:

-{% highlight coffeescript %}
-# app/models/post.coffee
-`import Ember from 'ember'`
-`import User from 'appkit/models/user'`

-Post = Ember.Object.extend
-  init: (userId) ->
-    @set 'user', User.findById(userId)

-`export default Post`
-{% endhighlight %}
+We recommend using version >= 1.16.0 of ember-cli-coffeescript to avoid the need to escape `import` and `export` statements.

 Note that earlier versions of the transpiler had explicit support for CoffeeScript, but that support has been removed.